- D -

 Major Hutchinson's

-Improved - A & N.C.S.L.
+Improved - A & N C.S.L., the abbrev. of

-Further hand engraved markings on top and reverse give some indication
+Further hand-engraved markings on top and reverse give some indication

 about the owner who probably served during the Boer War: